My Shortlist

 YIP’S MUSIC & MONTESSORI SCHOOL

-"Yip’s Music & Montessori Schools promotes academic, language and performing arts excellence.
+"Yip’s Music & Montessori Schools promotes academic, language, and performing arts excellence.
 Founded in 1990, Yip's Montessori Program caters to children from 1.5 to 6 years old.
 Yip's campuses are located in Markham and Unionville.
-Yip's provides a school and a community that places children's education first.
-Our school has been voted as the Top Montessori School in Markham by Top Choice Media for seven consecutive years."
+Yip's provides a school and a community that place children's education first.
+Our school has been voted the Top Montessori School in Markham by Top Choice Media for seven consecutive years."

 What do you do differently and uniquely well?